xkylesun/kickstarter/README.md

 * Infinite Scrolling

-  Infinite scrolling is implemented to improve user experience while navigating the site.
-Whenever user navigate to the bottom of the page, function is triggered to load additional contents and append to the bottom of the page.
+  Infinite scrolling is implemented to improve the user experience while navigating the site.
+Whenever the user navigates to the bottom of the page, a callback is triggered to load additional contents and append to the bottom of the page.
 In addition, the scrolling event is throttled to optimize performance.

 ```Javascript
   // util.js